tannewt/wa-law.org/bill/2021-22/sb/5061/S.E/README.md

 22. "Technical college" includes those higher education institutions with the mission of conducting occupational education, basic skills, literacy programs, and offering on short notice, when appropriate, programs that meet specific industry needs.
 For purposes of this chapter, technical colleges shall include the following college districts as created in RCW 28B.50.040: The twenty-fifth college district, the twenty-sixth college district, the twenty-seventh college district, the twenty-eighth college district, and the twenty-ninth college district.

+## Section 3
+> This section adds a new section to an existing chapter [50.04](/rcw/50_unemployment_compensation/50.04_definitions.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.04_definitions.md) for context.

+"Public health emergency" means a declaration or order that covers the jurisdiction where the unemployed individual was working on the date the individual became unemployed concerning any dangerous, contagious, or infectious diseases, including a pandemic, and is issued as follows:

+1. The president of the United States has declared a national or regional emergency;

+2. The governor of Washington declared a state of emergency under RCW 43.06.010(12); or

+3. The governor or state executive of another state where the unemployed individual was working at the time of the declaration declared a state of emergency.

+## Section 4
+> This section adds a new section to an existing chapter [50.04](/rcw/50_unemployment_compensation/50.04_definitions.md).
+Here is the [modified chapter](rcw/50_unemployment_compensation/50.04_definitions.md) for context.

+"Department" means the employment security department, unless the context clearly indicates otherwise.

 ## Section 5
 > This section modifies existing section [50.04.323](/rcw/50_unemployment_compensation/50.04_definitions.md).
 Here is the [modified chapter](rcw/50_unemployment_compensation/50.04_definitions.md) for context.